Avoiding Conflicts Between Waterfowl Hunters and Waterfront Property Owners

 The ECL generally prohibits discharge of firearms within 500 feet of a dwelling or other occupied structure, unless permission is received from the owner.
 However, for waterfowl hunting, the NYS Legislature recognized that human settlement patterns and waterfowl habits warranted special consideration.
 When hunting ducks or geese that congregate on near-shore waters, it is safer for a hunter to shoot away from shore than to shoot toward shore from open water.
 The ECL recognizes this and so specifies that when hunting waterfowl and shooting over water, discharge of firearms within 500 feet of a dwelling is allowed, as long as there is not any dwelling, public structure, livestock or person within 500 feet of the shooter in the direction they are shooting (ECL Section 11-0931).
 This means that a hunter may legally hunt from shore, a boat, or blind even if there is a house less than 500 feet behind him or her, as long as shooting occurs out over the water and away from the house.

-The ECL does not allow hunters to enter private property without permission, even to access public lands or waters.
-In New York, the public trust waters are the waters of the State, and public trust lands are the lands now, or formerly, beneath those waters to the high water mark.
+The ECL does not allow hunters to enter private property without permission or to use private property to access public lands and waters.
+In New York, the public trust waters are the waters of the State, and public trust lands are the lands now, or formerly, beneath those waters.
 The living resources inhabiting or dependent on these lands and waters are also subject to the Public Trust Doctrine.
 On Long Island, as a result of colonial era grants, some of these public trust lands are held by the towns.
-More information on public rights of navigation in NY is available on DEC's website.
+More information on public rights of navigation in New York is available on DEC's website.
+Hunters must avoid using private property for access to public lands and waters and any areas posted with a warning for trespass.

 Riparian (shoreline) landowners are afforded certain rights by virtue of their proximity to public waters.
 For example, they have the right to seek a permit from the state to use the underwater lands in front of their property for placement of a boat dock or mooring.
 Riparian landowners also have a right to cross public lands and waters to access navigable waters, subject to applicable laws and regulations.